-The Coronavirus/COVID-19 pandemic has caused primary care to react in a way that would have been unimaginable even 12 months ago.
+This was however followed by the Coronavirus/COVID-19 pandemic which has caused primary care to react in a way that would have been unimaginable even 12 months ago.
 Our GP membership are still delivering care to our patients, but we had to do it in a different way to protect both patients and our staff from the virus.
 Most consultations are now being done remotely via phone or video link, with many colleagues working from home, but it is still important that we see a minority of patients face-to-face, with the proper precautions in place.
-The Stafford 'hot hub' for patients which allowed face-to-face GP appointments for patients with possible coronavirus symptoms was featured on Midlands Today.
 We are emphasising that patients need to contact us if they are worried about a range of conditions from cancer to stroke.
-We are also need people to let us know if they have concerns about their mental health, especially in these times of uncertainty.
+We also need people to let us know if they have concerns about their mental health, especially in these times of uncertainty.
 I would like to thank primary care staff for their extraordinary efforts, and patients for their fortitude and their acceptance that we have had to change the way we work.